trberrido/yapv/README.md

 yet another push swap visualisateur

 # usage
-the folder must be in the directory of push_swap
+the folder yapv/ must be in the directory of push_swap/

     npm install
     node server.js